 Welcome to Prince of Peace!
 We hope that your curiosity and our website will help you learn about our community, and more importantly, stir in you a hunger to know God and serve others.

 If you’re reading this, you’re most likely someone who just stumbled onto our website in the wilderness of the internet, someone interested in joining a church community, or a member of Prince of Peace just catching up on the website.
-Whichever the case, here’s a bit about Prince of Peace:
+Whichever the case, here we offer a bit about Prince of Peace.

 - First, the numbers.
 Approximately 200 people worship together here on a given weekend, but we have closer to 600 people who are actively a part of our life together.

 - We’ve been a force for good in Gaithersburg since 1982.
 We’ve seen suburban Maryland grow up around us and we’ve grown up too.

 - Prince of Peace is made up of some life-long Lutherans and others who come from different Christian traditions or no tradition at all.